GoogleContainerTools/kaniko/README.md

 `original-registry=remapped-registry[;another-reg=another-remap[;...]]` for
 example.

-Note that you can't specify a URL with scheme for this flag.
+Note that you **can** specify a URL with scheme for this flag.
 Some valid options
 are:

 - `index.docker.io=mirror.gcr.io`